 Here’s a good rule of thumb: If you’re working harder than your children are for their success, you’re heading down the wrong path.

-How To Nurture
+How To Nurture An Independent Child

 Here are five principles you can apply to nurture independence in your children:

-1. Have faith.
+1. Have Faith.

 The most important principle is to have faith in your children’s natural ability to learn from the consequences of their actions.
 Children are not stupid, although we often treat them as if they were by repeatedly making the same request.
 If you’re repeating your requests over and over, you have a parenting problem.
 Teaching kids that they need us to get through their daily activities is essentially teaching them that they’re handicapped in some way—they start believing that they can’t do it on their own.
 The first step is to allow your children to learn key life lessons on their own.